-Professor Corey Schou, PhD., CSSLP, Fellow of (ISC)², co-chairperson of the (ISC)² Asian Advisory Board, is the University professor of Informatics, professor of information systems and associate dean for computer information systems program at Idaho State University in Pocatello, Idaho, USA.
+Professor Corey Schou, PhD., CSSLP, Fellow of (ISC)², is the University professor of Informatics, professor of information systems and associate dean for computer information systems program at Idaho State University in Pocatello, Idaho, USA.
 He is also director of the National Information Assurance Training and Education Center (NIATEC) and the Informatics Research Institute (IRI).
 In addition, he is a founder and current Chairperson of the National Colloquium for Information Systems Security Education.
-Prof. Schou was the recipient of the (ISC)² Harold F. Tipton Award for 2001.
+Professor Schou was the recipient of the (ISC)² Harold F. Tipton Award in 2001.

 Dave Lewis has over 15 years of industry experience.
 He has extensive experience in IT operations and management.
 He received his CISSP in 2002.
 Currently, Dave works in the information security practice for Advanced Micro Devices.
 Dave is the founder of the popular security site Liquidmatrix Security Digest, Contributing Analyst at Securosis as well as Co-Founder and Director of OpenCERT Canada.
 OpenCERT is the first non-profit national computer emergency response team that will provide services to users within Canada.
 Dave is the co-host of the weekly Liquidmatrix Podcast and has spoken at many conferences such as Sector Security Conference, RSA Security USA, SOURCE Boston and EnergySec.
 Prior to his current role, Dave worked in the finance, healthcare, entertainment, and critical infrastructure verticals.
 He has worked for a defense contractor as a security consultant to clients such as the FBI, US Navy, Social Security Administration, US Postal Service, and the US Department of Defense.